evanmoore0/StockWatch/README.md

 Security:

-- Api Endpoints / Keys
+- Api Endpoints / Keys \n
 In the react native documentation they recommend storing your api keys and endpoints in either by using react-native-config or react-native-dotenv.
 I decided to use react-native-dotenv because the setup was very straight forward and it is compatible with expo.

 - Asynchronous data